-For those who understand the value of becoming a "Shipper of Choice", they lack the proper tools to understand where change needs to occur.
-Visibility from when a driver checks-in to the time he leaves the yard is a key factor in calculating dwell times.
-There are many tasks for the driver to perform once he/she is at the shipper facility, which incrementally adds up to long wait times.
+For those who understand the value of becoming a "Shipper of Choice," the tools necessary to understand where change needs to occur are often lacking.

-Being able to understand where the bottlenecks are is critical to developing a more streamlined process.
+Visibility from when a driver checks in to when they leave the yard is a key factor in calculating dwell times.
+There are many tasks for the driver to perform once he/she is at the shipper facility, which incrementally add up to long wait times.
+Understanding where the bottlenecks are is critical to developing a more streamlined process.